ibm-cloud-docs/power-iaas/rsct-rmc-aix.md

 8. Run the `/usr/sbin/rsct/bin/lsnodeid` command.
 This will likely **not** match the data from the IBM boot image.

-9. Delete the `/etc/ct_node_id` file.

-10. Generate a `nodeid` to match the original boot ID.
+9. Generate a `nodeid` to match the original boot ID.
 Start RMC again and wait 15 minutes.

     ```
-    /usr/sbin/rsct/bin/rmcctrl
+    /usr/sbin/rsct/bin/rmcctrl -p
+    odmdelete -o CuAt  -q name=cluster0 (optional before the recfgct command)
     /usr/sbin/rsct/install/bin/recfgct – I value from /etc/ct_node_id (on the original IBM boot disk collected above)
     ```
     {: screen}

-11. Run the `/usr/sbin/rsct/bin/lsnodeid` command.
+10. Run the `/usr/sbin/rsct/bin/lsnodeid` command.

-12. The output should be the same as the output from the IBM boot image.
+11. The output should be the same as the output from the IBM boot image.

 <!--Check the management node details (to be used on your disk later) by entering the following command, `lsrsrc ManagementServer hostname`. -->